-Texas GOP lawmakers propose redistricting map protecting congressional incumbents but avoiding a new Latino-majority seat
+Texas GOP lawmakers’ redistricting map protects congressional incumbents while avoiding a new Latino-majority seat

 [How congressional redistricting works in your state]

-The remaining competitive seat is held by Rep. Vicente Gonzalez Jr. (D), whose 15th Congressional District along the Rio Grande Valley has gone from having a narrow Democratic edge to a narrow Republican one.
+The remaining competitive seat is held by Rep. Vicente Gonzalez Jr. (D), whose 15th Congressional District along the Rio Grande Valley would go from being narrowly Democratic to narrowly Republican.
 Texas Republicans are hoping that former president Donald Trump’s strong performance in the Rio Grande in 2020 creates an opportunity for them to pick up that seat.

+While the numbers in the Texas proposal represent small changes in the House delegation, they could still prove meaningful, given that Democratic control rides on a handful of seats.
+Several Republican or Republican-leaning states were looking to further diminish the slim Democratic majority as they craft maps.

+State Sen. Juan “Chuy” Hinojosa (D), vice chairman of the Senate Special Committee on Redistricting, said in an interview that Democrats were not consulted on the map and only saw the draft when it was released publicly.
+He predicted that if the map is ultimately approved, Democrats would challenge it in court as discriminating against minority voters.

+“I never expected the Republicans to put any of their own members at risk, but the method they use is to weaken minority voting strength,” he said.
+“The entire Texas population strength is driven by the growth in Blacks and Hispanics.”

+State Sen. Joan Huffman, the Republican chairwoman of the Senate Redistricting Committee, did not respond to a request for comment.

-The state Senate draft will need to be reconciled with one from the state Assembly, which has yet to release its version.
+The state Senate draft will need to be reconciled with one from the state House, which has yet to release its version.
 The final map is expected to pass along party lines, given the large GOP majorities in both chambers, and be approved by Republican Gov. Greg Abbott.

 Texas is the first test of how far Republican legislatures would go to try to secure their party’s power in Washington, as they decide in many states where growth has been predominantly among Democratic-leaning constituencies whether to protect GOP incumbents or draw more competitive districts that, if won, could expand their standing in the House.